themoonforge/nebula-fm/docs/DOCS.md

 By bly32-1x

 ### Rotation Guideline
-Sprites in the tilemap.png are rotated in the following order (except for the convoyer belt corners).
+Sprites in the tilemap.png are rotated in the following order (except for the convoyer belt corners)

 ⬆️ ➡️ ⬇️ ⬅️

 ## Code